sun-yuliang/Reversi/README.md

 # Reversi

-This is a Reversi/Othello program with AI, strong enough to beat amateurs.
-The algorithm is based on alpha-beta search.
+This is a Reversi/Othello playing engine with command line interface, strong enough to beat amateurs.
+The algorithm is based on heuristic alpha-beta search.
 The evaluation function quantifies mobility, potential mobility and stable discs of the board with penalties.

 ## Getting Started